trailblazer/trailblazer.github.io/gems/operation/controller.md

 ## Document Formats

-In a `:html` or `:js` request format, Trailblazer will pass Rails' `params` hash into the operation.
+Normally, Trailblazer will pass Rails' `params` hash into any operation.

-For all other formats, e.g. `:json`, not a hash but the request body will be passed into the operation, keyed under the operation's `model_name`.
+For operations that have `Operation::Representer` included, not a hash but the request body will be passed into the operation, keyed under the operation's `model_name`.

 {% highlight ruby %}
 Comment::Create.({comment: request.body.string})
 {% endhighlight %}

-This allows the operation's representer to deserialize the document and populate the contract, bypassing the Rails `ParamsParser`.
+This allows the operation's representer to deserialize the document and populate the contract, bypassing Rails' `ParamsParser`.

 You can instruct Trailblazer not to do that and pass in the normal `params` hash if you don't want that using the `:is_document` option.

 {% highlight ruby %}
 def create
-  puts request.format #=> :json
   run Comment::Create, is_document: false # will run Comment::Create(params)
 end
 {% endhighlight %}